aditiphadnis/aditiphadnis/README.md

 ## Hey there! 👋 I'm Aditi Phadnis 🌟

 ### 🚀 About Me
-I'm a data enthusiast who loves to dive into datasets, uncover hidden patterns, and build models that solve real-world problems.
+I'm a Product Manager and data enthusiast who loves to dive into datasets, uncover hidden patterns, and build models that solve real-world problems.
 Whether it's predicting the future or explaining the past, I'm on it!

 ### 💼 What I Do
 - 📈 Build predictive models for business insights.